-Appendix 4: Pearson VUE - Guidance Notes
+Appendix 4: Written Examination Registration Guidance

-BSE written exams are delivered in partnership with Pearson VUE.
-Candidates will be able to sit the exam at local centres throughout the UK, Republic of Ireland, and some overseas areas.
+BSE written exams are delivered in partnership with Pearson VUE testing services.
+Candidates can sit the exam at local centres throughout the UK, the Republic of Ireland, and some overseas areas.

-Pre-Registration (through BSE website)
+Pre-registration (through the BSE website)

-- Candidates must register their interest to sit the written exam by completing an online preregistration form via the accreditation section of www.bsecho.org.
-The pre-registration window is open for up to four weeks. - Candidates registered names should appear the same as per their photo identification.
-Pearson Vue follows a strict admission policy. - BSE will transfer your data and requirements to Pearson VUE, who will contact all pre-registered candidates with further information on confirming placements for the exam. - Delivery methods: there are two ways candidates can take the exam- Test Centre or Online proctored exam (OnVUE), which allows candidates to sit the exam from home (subject to system requirement).
+- 1. Candidates must have an active BSE membership (fully paid and up to date). - 2.
+Candidates must register their interest in taking the written exam by completing an online pre-registration form via the accreditation section of www.bsecho.org.
+The pre-registration window is open for up to four weeks. - 3.
+Candidates' registered names should appear like their photo identification.
+Pearson VUE follows a strict admission policy. - 4.
+BSE will transfer your data and requirements to Pearson VUE, who will contact all preregistered candidates with further information on confirming placements for the exam.

+Delivery methods: Candidates can take the exam in two ways: in a Test Centre (recommended) or online proctored exam (OnVUE), which allows them to sit the exam from home (subject to system requirement).